Forest Owlet. Photo: Tony Sawbridge

 Day 3: After a final morning in Tansa Wildlife Sanctuary we’ll return to Mumbai mid-afternoon where the tour ends.

 Note: Those staying on to join the West India tour will fly from Mumbai to Kochi this evening and spend two nights and one day there before the start of the South India tour.
 The flight from Mumbai to Kochi and the extra nights’ accommodation in Kochi are not included.

 Those wishing to join the Forest Owlet tour from India: Goa tour will fly from Goa to Mumbai early on the last day of the Goa tour.
 The Forest Owlet tour price does not include flight from Goa to Mumbai.

-Details of all the additional costs above can be obtained from the Sunbird office.
+Details of the additional costs can be obtained from the Sunbird office.